sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 Arguably, hardcoding symmetry constraints specific to a ARC-AGI task can be considered cheating as much as writing a python program to solve the task.
 But maybe one day just like program synthesis, the LLMs may be able to generate neural network architectures that solve those tasks, so who knows?

-## Final words

 There have you, we've designed and verified various kinds of permutation symmetric network from the basic principles.
 Building permutation symmetry into neural network architecture helps make learning highly efficient, sometimes solving tasks from as few as 3 examples.

 The same bottom-up approach is applicable to many other types of symmetries, such as translation, scale, rotation.
 In fact, designing equivariant and invariant networks has been a hot topic.
-In addition to the EMLP architecture, many network designs for specific types of permutation symmetry have also been proposed previously, such as
+In addition to the EMLP architecture, many network designs for specific types of permutation symmetry have also been proposed, such as <d-cite key="navon2023equivariant"></d-cite> and <d-cite key="zhou2024permutation"></d-cite>.

-In fact, the matrix pseudo inverse and knowledge graph completion use cases in our post are in part inspired by the [] work and a comment in its reviews.
+In fact, the matrix pseudo inverse and knowledge graph completion use cases in our post are in part inspired by the <d-cite key="wangsmpe"></d-cite> work and comments from OpenReview.
 We'd like to encourage curious readers to read those papers as well.